 Tag: character-development

-The importance of charity
+The Importance of Charity

 It's a difficult thing, a solid thing, a hard thing: to let go.
 To release.
 But, decisions change the world.